usil/eventhos/README.md

 # Eventhos

-This repository implements an easy way to deploy in docker the 3 parts of the eventhos system, _data base, api and web_.
+This repository offer an easy way to deploy 3 parts of the eventhos system using docker

+- data base
+- api
+- web

 ## Git repositories